p2panda/handbook/website/docs/specification/data-types/operations.md

 :::caution Requirement OP2

 Every operation MUST have an _operation version_.
-An operation version MUST be a positive integer number.
-An operation version MUST NOT be larger than 256.
+An operation version MUST be a positive `u64` integer.

 :::